stmilne/icdsHelp/docs/01_SystemOverview.md

 - _Don’t use submit nodes for heavy computing_.
-Submit nodes are for preparing files, submitting jobs, examining results, transferring files, and so on
+Submit nodes are for preparing files, submitting jobs, examining results, transferring files, and so on.
 - _Don’t store files on scratch_.
 [Scratch is not backed up](10_FileStorage.md), and files more than 30 days old are deleted.